-2. The Export Configuration Wizard opens.
-Select Export and click Next.
+- 2. The Export Configuration Wizard opens.
+Select Export and click Next. - 3.
+Select the required system.

-3. Select the elements of the configuration you wish to export and click Next.
+4. Select the elements of the configuration you wish to export and click Next.

 Import/Export Project To CSV ×

-Please select the systems and entities you wish to export:
+Please select the systems and entities you wish to e xport:

-Select All ✓ New Matrix ✓ Roles TCVRs IFBs

-Groups Partylines Controls Speed dials Trunks
+Ports Roles TCVRs IFBs Groups Partylines Controls Speed dials Trunks Beltpacks

-✓ Include User ID and Passwords in export
+Include User ID and Passwords in export

-< Back Next > C ancel
+< Back Next > Can cel

-- 4. Browse... to Save the file to a suitable location. - 5.
-Three different .csv files are saved: Entities, Members and Trunks. - 6.
-Open the Entities file and edit it as required.
-Save the edited file. - 7.
-To re-import your changes, navigate to File > Import/Export to CSV.
+- 5. Browse... to Save the file to a suitable location. - To re-import your files, navigate to File > Import/Export to CSV.
 In the Import/Export Wizard, select Import and then Next.

-8. Browse to the edited .csv file and select it.
+7. Browse to the edited .csv file and select it.
 Click to enable the fields you wish to import.

 Import/Export Project To CSV ×

 Select the file to import from:

 Browse

-C:\Documents\Work\EHX 13.0\CSV export\2022-08-0312-5 project1-New Matrix-en itities.csv
+C:\Documents\Work\EHX 13.0\CSV export\2022-08-0312-5 project1-New Matrix-entit ties.csv

-Note: This import will update the Label, Alt Text and/or User Id and Password of Entity from the selected CSV file.
-The system these changes apply to is also read and matched on IP address. any matched from the CSV
+Note: This import will update the Label, Alt Text and/or User Id and Password of ar Entity from the selected CSV file.
+The system these changes apply to is also read fr and matched on IP address.

-Select in nport
+Select im port

-UpdateLabels Optio ns

-Update AltLabels
+UpdateLabels option is 👘

 Update Username and Password

-< Back Next > Cancel

-- 9. Click Next.
+- 8. Click Next.
 The Import/Export wizard will show you a list of changes.
-To accept these changes select Finish. - 10.
-To complete the import process, Apply Map to Matrix. - Note: In the .csv file, do not change the Dial Code or IP Address entries as the system uses these to match data fields. - Note: The file type must be .csv. - Note: Any commas in text fields will be stripped out.
+To accept these changes select Finish. - 9.
+To complete the import process, Apply Map to Matrix. - Note: In any .csv file, do not change the Dial Code or IP Address entries as the system uses these to match data fields. - Note: The file type must be .csv. - Note: Any commas in text fields will be stripped out.
 Quotations marks in text fields can cause unpredicatable results when re-imported.